moode-player/docs/development_with_gulp.md

 Gulp optimizes the build and deploy by only updating new files.
 In case the file in the deploy location is newer than the source it is by default not overwritten.
 Use the argument `–force` to always update.

 ## 6.4.
-Error `System limit for number of file watchers reached` on watch
+Error: System limit for number of file watchers reached on watch

 If you get this error on the Raspberry Pi you can increase the number of files allowed using the command below